tlarrain98/fftuna/README.md

 # To set up for your own league:

-### 1. Create a .env file and an Auth0 account and application
+### 1. Create client .env file and an Auth0 account and application
-You can create your Auth0 account and app [here.](https://auth0.com/) After doing this, create a `.env` file inside the `/client/` directory.
+You can create your Auth0 account and app [here.](https://auth0.com/) After doing this, create a `.env` file inside the `client` directory.
 Put these four lines of code in the file:

 ```
 REACT_APP_AUTH0_DOMAIN={Domain}